 Removing a problem stimulus can also be effective if you catch the meltdown during the early stages.
 I once worked with a little boy who would start pulling at his hair in the build up to a meltdown.
 If the build up continued, he would progress to hitting himself in the head with his fists.
 Hair pulling was the warning sign I watched for.

 Intervene with this method if you know a trigger is coming, see the problem behavior beginning, or notice warning signs that it is about to start.

 If you struggle with dangerous overload behaviors, tracking your own meltdowns is similarly important.
 If possible, it’s helpful to have a second person who can keep track of your meltdown patterns for you.
 If you don’t have that luxury, then journaling during mild to moderate overload is one alternative (journaling during full meltdown is usually impossible).

-One way to begin the process of tracking your warning signs is to use an app that will remind you at intervals to record how you feel.
+One way to begin the process of tracking your warning signs is to use an app that will remind you at intervals to record how you feel, along with where you are and what is happening around you at the moment.
 I recommend either default reminder apps (setting reminders at hourly intervals), or something like iMoodJournal for iOS.